Nic-Wallace/botanical-search/README.md

 - Username
     - The user will be able to add their name which will be used throughout the quiz to make it feel more personal to the user.
 - Scoreboard
     - A useful future feature would be adding a scoreboard at the end of the quiz where people can have their name and score displayed along with the time it took them.
-This would make up a leaderboard for further incentive to keep doing the quiz.
+This would make up a leader board for further incentive to keep doing the quiz.

 ## Tools & Technologies Used